 Taunting, intimidating, or being mean and disrespectful to other players, umpires, coaches, and team fans

 Coaches are to address this behavior with players immediately upon offense.
 Violations herein will be subject to the Sanctions Policy.
-Unsportsmanlike conduct of any manor may cause immediate ejection from the park grounds, removal from position, and/or any other sanctions deemed necessary from the league Board of Directors.
+Unsportsmanlike conduct of any manner may cause immediate ejection from the park grounds, removal from position, and/or any other sanctions deemed necessary from the league Board of Directors.

 Rules of the Field

 All players and coaches are to be in uniform (team hat and shirt) for games.
-NO SHORTS or open toed shoes may be worn by players.
+No shorts or open toed shoes may be worn by players.
 No open toed shoes are to be worn by Coaches.

 A catcher’s mask must be used by players when catching and warming up pitchers in the bullpens.

 Jewelry of any kind may not be worn during games and/or practice.

 The HOME TEAM is the second team listed on the schedule and will occupy the 1st base dugout.
 The Home team will have use of the batting cage from 5:00 pm to 5:30 pm while the Visiting team will have use of the batting cage from 5:30 pm to 6:00 pm.
 At conclusion of the game – both team’s coaches are responsible for field care and clean up.

 A game may not start nor finish with either team having less than 8 players.

 An adult MUST be in the dugout at all times. (use of an approved volunteer OR if not available, and team has only one coach, coach must remain in dugout and use players as base coaches).
 Each team will have no more than 3 Coaches in the dugout at one time.
 When a coach is requesting a time out – the ump needs to approve the time out before the coach may set foot on the field of play.

 All players must stay in the dugout while the game is in progress, unless they have permission from the coach.
 Only team members and approved coaches are allowed in the dugouts/field of play during games.